rezwanh001/rezwanh001.github.io/_pages/teaching.md

 - cache consistency
 - Transactional memory.
 Streaming architectures, vectorization, and SIMD
 - High-performance programming languages

+**Prerequisites**:
+ECE 254 or 354 or SE 350; Level at least 4A Electrical Engineering or Computer Engineering or Software Engineering

 #### Acknowledgment
 Lecture materials, assignments, and portions of this course outline were provided by [Prof. Jeff Zarnett](https://uwaterloo.ca/electrical-computer-engineering/contacts/jeff-zarnett).